About Some Client Authors Stopping Updates#

 Steps to Operate#

-Generally, this should already allow for fairly perfect usage, and it includes some additional features from the remote configuration file I wrote.
+Generally, this should already allow for quite perfect usage, and it includes some additional features from the remote configuration file I wrote.

-After pulling the subscription, you should see automatic nodes like “🌿 Auto Select”, “🇭🇰 Hong Kong Auto”, “🇨🇳 Taiwan Auto”, “🇸🇬 Singapore Auto”, “🇺🇸 USA Auto”, “🇯🇵 Japan Auto” in the nodes.
+After pulling the subscription, you should see automatic nodes such as “🌿 Auto Select,” “🇭🇰 Hong Kong Auto,” “🇨🇳 Taiwan Auto,” “🇸🇬 Singapore Auto,” “🇺🇸 USA Auto,” “🇯🇵 Japan Auto” in the nodes.
 If you can see these automatic nodes, then you have successfully applied my rules to your subscription.

 About Remote Configuration#